reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 Working with online Git repositories
 ====================================

 There are several services that provide online hosting of git repositories.
 The three largest services are `Github <https://github.com/>`_, `Gitlab <https://about.gitlab.com/>`_ and `BitBucket <https://bitbucket.org/>`_.
 Many different bioinformatic software packages are hosted and developed using one of these platforms.
 It is one of the great strengths of git to be able to access repositories that are located on different computers.
-It greatly facilitates collabrative work, transparency and reproducibility.
+It greatly facilitates collaborative work, transparency and reproducibility.

 Each of the three platforms have their own special features complementing the core functionality of git.
 There is a lot you can do on these platforms going far beyond what we can show here.
 We will therefore only provide a very general introduction to how to interact with online repositories.
 Here is a simple example: